 I said OK, and later in the day Val came over to me and asked me if her friend (the acquaintance) had spoken to me.
 She then asked me what I thought of what he said.
 I don’t remember what I said, but I felt very intimidated, so when Val asked me if I would go out with her—if I would be her boyfriend—I said yes.
 I gave her my number and walked away stunned.

 That evening Val called me at my house.
 Though all the details I have thus far related, admittedly, have been kind of hazy, I clearly remember one thing Val asked me during this phone call.
 (I even remember where I was when she asked it.
 I was in the bathroom.
-I have no idea why I was in the bathroom, and even weirder was the lights off.
+I have no idea why I was in the bathroom, and even weirder was the lights were off.
 I mean, it wasn’t pitch-black in there, moonlight was coming through the window, but it was dark.)

 Anyway, this was the question she asked me: “Now that we’re dating, how far do you think we’ll go?”